 Our 1930 Tracta E, equipped with a substantially larger 2.7-liter Continental six-cylinder engine and features front-drive constant velocity (CV) joints.
 It has an odometer reading of just 60,000 original miles, which preserves its historical authenticity.
 The only other known Tracta E, a roadster with a replica body by Chapron commissioned later by Grégoire, is housed in the Pechiney Collection at the Le Mans Museum in France.

-Become an archive member for exclusive access to photos, videos and historical documents about the museum's car collection.
+Become a member for exclusive access to photos, videos and historical documents about the museum's car collection.